 - Develop a written contract or plan that details the extent and types of exercise, the strategy for fueling and the factors that would suggest another break from exercise was required.

 - Start gradually, with mild intensity and low frequency.

 - Maintain focus on the both physical and emotional well-being in the form of nutrition education, psychoeducation and positive reinforcement.

 - Make sure it’s enjoyable.
 Sometimes this may mean staying away from the gym or specific sport they’re accustomed to.
 Alternative active methods like hiking, walking the dog, swimming or yoga can be very productive.

-Athletes with eating disorders are a unique population with distinct needs.
+Athletes with eating disorders like anorexia are a unique population with distinct needs.
 If you are an athlete and are concerned about your exercise or eating patterns, we are here to help with our specialized program for athletes with eating disorders.

 Emily Slager, M.Ed., LMHC, is director of Walden’s Hickory Drive Clinic.
 She is responsible for providing clinical, administrative and fiscal oversight as well as development for the clinic.
 Previously, she was director of residential, partial hospitalization and intensive outpatient programs for adolescents and adults at Walden’s Waltham location.
 In that role, she oversaw all aspects of these programs including administrative, fiscal and clinical management.
 Formerly, she was a clinician on Walden’s inpatient eating disorder and psychiatric units.
 Ms. Slager earned her master’s degree in counseling psychology from Boston College.
 Her professional interests include the development of eating disorders in athletes and in the lesbian, gay, bisexual and transgender community.